-This treatment is not ideal for patients who have primarily vascular issues, such as flushing, Rosacea or severe broken capillaries.
+This treatment is not ideal for patients who have primarily vascular issues, such as flushing, Rosacea or severely broken capillaries.
 Intense pulsed light or pulsed dye vascular laser will serve these patients better.

 Please inform us if you:

-- Are taking blood thinners, Disprin, Ecotrin or Warferin
+- Are taking blood thinners, Disprin, Ecotrin or Warfarin

 - Have a bleeding disorder